mgsosna/mattsosna.com/_posts/python/2021-03-26-SQL_vs_NoSQL.md

 Base = declarative_base()
 ```

-We now create our `classroom`, `student`, and `grade` tables as the Python classes `Classroom`, `Student`, and `Grade`.
+We now create our classroom, student, and grade tables as the Python classes `Classroom`, `Student`, and `Grade`.
 Note that they all inherit from the `Base` SQLALchemy class.
 Our classes are straightforward: they only define their corresponding table name and its columns.

 {% include header-python.html %}
 ```python